facebookresearch/habitat-lab/README.md

 Habitat-Lab includes reinforcement learning (via PPO) baselines.
 For running PPO training on sample data and more details refer [habitat_baselines/README.md](habitat-baselines/habitat_baselines/README.md).

 ## ROS-X-Habitat
 ROS-X-Habitat (https://github.com/ericchen321/ros_x_habitat) is a framework that bridges the AI Habitat platform (Habitat Lab + Habitat Sim) with other robotics resources via ROS.
-Compared with Habitat-PyRobot, ROS-X-Habitat places emphasis on 1) leveraging Habitat Sim v2's physics-based simulation capability and 2) allowing roboticists to access simulation assets from ROS.
+ROS-X-Habitat places emphasis on 1) leveraging Habitat Sim v2's physics-based simulation capability and 2) allowing roboticists to access simulation assets from ROS.
 The work has also been made public as a [paper](https://arxiv.org/abs/2109.07703).

 Note that ROS-X-Habitat was developed, and is maintained by the Lab for Computational Intelligence at UBC; it has not yet been officially supported by the Habitat Lab team.
 Please refer to the framework's repository for docs and discussions.